 Each year we identify areas of focus, framing our selection priorities to help us identify the solutions that will have the most significant impact.
-We identify priority areas of interest for each of our five Earthshots, in addition to five shared criteria against which we assess the nominated solutions.
+We identify priority areas of interest for each of our five Earthshots, in addition to six shared criteria against which we assess the nominated solutions.

 The Earthshot Prize Council is a global team of influencers from a broad range of sectors.
 Each member of our council is passionately committed to championing positive action in the environmental space.
 Each year, The Earthshot Prize Council will award five winners of The Earthshot Prize.

 British broadcaster, writer, and naturalist, Sir David Attenborough, is best known for his innovative and educational television programmes focussed on the natural world.
 His broadcasting career spans over 50 years and has seen Sir David visit every continent on the globe, documenting the living world in all its variety and wonder.
 He has made and presented numerous landmark natural history series, including the iconic programmes Life on Earth, The Living Planet, Planet Earth, Blue Planet and Our Planet.
 Amongst many other accolades, Sir David was knighted for services to broadcasting in 1985.